deors/workshop-pipelines/readme.md

 Where should this stage be placed?
 This is a very good question.
 Some people recommends to run the code analysis after the unit tests and before packaging the application.
 This is a good general approach but it has a disadvantage: quality gates cannot use integration test results (e.g., the code coverage gathered after Selenium tests are executed).

-Considering that, I recommend to put this stage after integration & performance tests, and before the container image is promoted to 'GA' status:
+Considering that, I recommend to put this stage after integration & performance tests, and before the container image is promoted to 'GA' status.

+Take into consideration that the SonarQube instance referred in the call to the function `withSonarQubeEnv` must match the instance configured in Jenkins as explained above.

 ```groovy
     ...